silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [x] connect to Electrumx (which connects to Doichaind) via local Docker or remote url
   - [x] electrumx (DOI) support secure websockets
   - [x] connection via wss
-  - [ ] connect to local Electrumx inside docker for developer
+  - [ ] connect to local Electrumx (Docker compose) for developers
 - [ ] list transactions of a wallet in a datatable component
+  - [ ] display received (+) and sent (-)
+  - [ ] display nameId, nameValue, address
 - [ ] display wallet balance
+  - of a single address
+  - of a xpub and it's derivations bip32, bip44, bip49,..
 - [ ] create a simple coin (DOI) transaction
 - [ ] create name_doi, name_first, name_update transaction and store
   - a proof-of-existence